mishoo/cbor.lisp/README.md

 See [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949) - “Concise Binary
 Object Representation”.

-This package is a fast implementation for Common Lisp.
-Note that I only tested it on SBCL, and it might in fact use some non-standard features, like `WITH-SLOTS` on a structure instance; patches for other CL implementations are welcome.
+This package is a fast implementation for Common Lisp (I only tested it on SBCL).

 For now the only exported functions are `encode` and `decode`.